Kannan-Marimuthu/ReplatformingWorkshop/README.md

 ````
 mvn spring-boot:run
 ````
-You will be able to navigate the home page, but other pages will not work yet.
+You will be able to navigate the [home page](http://localhost:8080), but other pages will not work yet.
 We will get the rest working in the upcoming labs.

 ![](https://github.com/rm511130/ReplatformingWorkshop/blob/master/localhost8080.jpg)

+# 14 -